AndyGOBrien/IC-HealthNut/README.md

 As of right now, this is primarily a proof of concept that is a work in progress and is **not** meant to be taken as a concrete example of how I would build an application meant for production.

 Everything in this project is 100% up for discussion.
-I am happy to explain answer any questions and welcome collaborative feedback.
+I am happy to answer any questions and welcome collaborative feedback.

 # Modules